cristina16z/Restaurant_LandingPage/README.md

 ## ABOUT THIS PROJECT 🚀

-This project is made with HTML and CSS where the main focus is on practicing the layout of a responsive web page with different browser default themes.
-It also includes image optimization, video controls, and various types of animations and transitions with JavaScript.
+This [project](https://cristina16z.github.io/Restaurant_LandingPage/) is made with HTML and CSS where the main focus is on practicing the layout of a responsive web page with different browser default themes.
+It also includes image optimization, video controls, and various types of animations and transitions with JavaScript and JQuery.

 ## REQUIREMENTS